-A common question people ask me when they think they will separate and divorce is, “What will happen to my home?”
+As a DC divorce lawyer, a common question people ask me during a divorce or separation is, “What will happen to my home?”

 This can be a very emotional issue.
 The home may be associated with both pleasant memories and sad memories.
-There are several options to consider when it comes to the ownership of your home during divorce, and it is very important to discuss the various possibilities with your family law attorney.
+There are several options to consider when it comes to the ownership of your Washington, DC home during divorce or separation, and it is very important to discuss the various possibilities with your DC divorce lawyer.

 There is equity in your home as well as debt.
 Home equity is the difference between the market value of your home (what you could sell it for) and the amount you owe on your home (your mortgage, line of credit, home equity loan, etc.).

 - Maintain Joint Ownership of the Home.
 You and your spouse may decide to remain joint owners of the home with one of you staying in the home.
-This presents other issues to consider, such as, if one of you is paying the mortgage, will the other one keep his or her full interest in the home when you decide to sell the home, etc. It is best to talk to your family law attorney about the pros and cons of keeping the house and remaining on the title and mortgage loan or loans.
+This presents other issues to consider, such as if one of you is paying the mortgage, will the other one keep his or her full interest in the home when you decide to sell the home, etc. It is best to talk to your divorce lawyer about the pros and cons of keeping the house and remaining on the title and mortgage loan or loans.

-You can see that there are many things to consider when you own a house and decide to separate and divorce.
+You can see that there are many things to consider when you own a house and decide to separate and divorce in DC.

-Discuss the best option for your situation with your .
+Discuss the best option for your situation with your divorce lawyer.